Heckscher Museum of Art

 The Heckscher Museum of Art is an American art museum.

 It is named after its benefactors, Anna and August Heckscher, who in 1920 donated 185 works of art to be housed in a new Beaux-Arts building located in Heckscher Park, in Huntington, New York.
 The museum has over 2,300 works of art, focused on American and Long Island artists, as well as featuring American and European modernism, and photography.
-The most famous painting in the collection is George Grosz's Eclipse of the Sun (1926).
-Four to five changing exhibitions are featured each year.
+The museum's collection contains more than 2,300 works spanning the sixteenth through twenty-first centuries, with strengths in American art, European and American modernism, and photography.
+Among its best-known works is George Grosz's Eclipse of the Sun (1926).

 History

 Founded by Anna and August Heckscher in 1920, the museum was based on his initial donation of 185 works of art.
 The building was designed by Julius Franke of the New York architecture firm of Maynicke & Franke.

-In 1957, the Town of Huntington passed responsibility for running the museum to an independent board of trustees, after which the museum began once again to expand its collection.
-The collection was greatly enlarged in 2001 with the donation of a large collection of American paintings and drawings by Ronald G. Pisano and D. Frederick Baker, one of the largest gifts to the museum since August Heckscher's original donation.
+Ownership of the museum and Heckscher Park passed from the Heckscher Trust to the Town of Huntington in 1954.
+In 1957, the New York State Board of Regents granted the museum an absolute charter, and the town delegated its operation to an independent board of trustees.

+In 1962, Eva Ingersoll Gatling became the museum's first full-time professional director and served until 1977.
+During her tenure, the collection expanded by more than 100 works, including paintings by Thomas Eakins, Marsden Hartley, Fairfield Porter, and George Luks, and the museum acquired Grosz's Eclipse of the Sun.